nelpy/nelpy/styleguide.rst

 Variables with leading underscores signify that they are internal to a class implementation and not intended to be part of the public API.
 The exception is an outside class that has knowledge of the implementation of the class of interest.
-In that case, the outside clas may still use the leading-underscore variable.
+In that case, the outside class may still use the leading-underscore variable.
 However, this practice is generally discouraged.

 Methods